GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 ## Requirements

-- Gluu Server 4.1: This is our OpenID Connect Server (OP Server), from where Requesting(Relying) party issue the OAuth token with scopes.
-[Install Gluu](https://gluu.org/docs/ce/4.1/installation-guide/install-ubuntu/).
-You can use Gluu CE 4.0 also.
+- Gluu Server 4.2: This is our OpenID Connect Server (OP Server), from where Requesting(Relying) party issue the OAuth token with scopes.
+[Install Gluu](https://gluu.org/docs/ce/4.2/installation-guide/install-ubuntu/).

-- Gluu Gateway 4.1: This is our Resource Server (RS), where it checks the token first.
+- Gluu Gateway 4.2: This is our Resource Server (RS), where it checks the token first.
 In the second step, scope expressions are enforced, a.k.a. the Policy Enforcement Point (PEP) and check the scopes, whether the token has sufficient scopes or not to access resources, a.k.a. the Policy Decision Point (PDP).
 [Install Gluu Gateway Beta](https://github.com/GluuFederation/gluu-gateway/wiki/Installation-development-build).

-- Protected Upstream(target or backend) APIs: In our demo, we are using a demo Node.js App, available [here](https://github.com/GluuFederation/gluu-gateway-setup/tree/version_4.1/gg-demo/node-api-2).
+- Protected Upstream(target or backend) APIs: In our demo, we are using a demo Node.js App, available [here](https://github.com/GluuFederation/gluu-gateway-setup/tree/version_4.2.0/gg-demo/node-api-2).
 You should have to deploy this app on Gluu-Gateway machine.

 - Angular Client: This is the client which request to protected resources.
 Please check below instruction for Angular Client project setup.